Before You Call for Service: Troubleshooting FAQ

 When All Else Fails...

 Like a PC, sometimes rebooting your copier will fix the issue.
 Before rebooting make sure to record any error messages or service codes.
 Then turn the power off, wait several seconds, and turn the power back on.
-Many times your problem will be fixed and you can continue productively.
+Many times your problem will be fixed and you can continue working productively.
 If the error returns, call for service.